supermarsx/autogithubpullmerge/readme.md

 ## TUI Hotkeys

+The terminal interface shows pull requests alongside stray and purge candidates.
+Use the focus toggle to switch between the panes while navigating.

 The terminal interface supports the following key bindings:

 - `r` refreshes the pull request list.
 - `o` opens the selected pull request in a browser.
 - `m` merges the selected pull request.
 - `ENTER` or `d` shows details for the selected pull request.
+- `Tab` switches focus between the pull request and branch panes.
 - `q` quits the interface.
-- Arrow keys navigate between pull requests.
+- Arrow keys navigate within the focused pane.

 ## CI Status